Acquisition

 - Negotiate using market data

-Understanding the difference between rentable square feet (RSF) and usable square feet (USF) is crucial for making informed decisions in commercial real estate.
 By mastering RSF and USF calculations, analyzing load factors, and applying this knowledge in lease negotiations, stakeholders can optimize their investments and secure more favorable terms.
+Ultimately, a solid grasp of these concepts is essential for success in the complex world of commercial real estate.